arieltanami/java-course/README.md

     │   ├── page30_7.java           # Track vehicles passing under a bridge or diverted, based on height.
 Stop at height 9 │   ├── page30_8.java           # Calculate the sum of digits of three-digit nums.
 It stops when 99 is entered │   └── page30_9.java           # Read two-digit nums, sum those divisible by 10, and print the sum.
 It stops when 100 is entered
-    └── page37                  # 16/01/2024
+    ├── page37                  # 16/01/2024
-        ├── page37_0.java           # Create an array of 20 nums between 1-50 and perform various operations, with each operation separated by a new line and a descriptive title
+    │   ├── page37_0.java           # Create an array of 20 nums between 1-50 and perform various operations, with each operation separated by a new line and a descriptive title
-        ├── page37_1.java           # 1.
+    │   ├── page37_1.java           # 1.
 Print all the elements of the array in one line, and below the elements of the array print the indices of the array
-        ├── page37_2.java           # 2.
+    │   ├── page37_2.java           # 2.
 Print all the elements in even places
-        ├── page37_3.java           # 3.
+    │   ├── page37_3.java           # 3.
 Print all the elements whose content is even
-        ├── page37_4.java           # 4.
-Print the places of all the elements equal to the element before the last ├── page37_5.java           # 5.
-Print all the elements greater than the previous element ├── page37_6.java           # 6.
-Print the sum of all consecutive elements └── page37_7.java           # 7.
+    │   ├── page37_4.java           # 4.
+Print the places of all the elements equal to the element before the last │   ├── page37_5.java           # 5.
+Print all the elements greater than the previous element
+    │   ├── page37_6.java           # 6.
+Print the sum of all consecutive elements
+    │   └── page37_7.java           # 7.
 Print the product of all consecutive elements
+    └── page38                  # 23/01/2024
+        ├── page38_1.java           # Read 20 students' scores, calculate the class average, and print the average and the count of students scoring above average
+        ├── page38_2.java           # Read 10 nums and print them in reverse order
+        ├── page38_3.java           # Read 25 nums and print how many of them are equal to the last num ├── page38_4.java           # Generate an array of random nums and calculate and print the sum of nums at even and odd index positions
+        ├── page38_5.java           # Fill an array with random nums at even indexes and the negative of the previous num at odd indexes, then print the array
+        ├── page38_6.java           # Fill an array with multiples of 3 at even indexes and negative multiples of 2 at odd indexes, then prints it
+        ├── page38_7.java           # Read a num, assign it to the first place in a 10-length array, fill the rest with subsequent nums, and prints the array
+        ├── page38_8.java           # Rotate elements of a 10-length array one place to the right, move the last element to the start
+        └── page38_9.java           # Rotate elements of a 10-length array one place to the left, move the first element to the end
 ```